 Being up high and looking out over the far reaching terrain kind of made me want to grab the ski goggles and boots, and make a return here over winter.
 You can just imagine how this might look once it’s been kissed by snow.

 After a few hours of descending, we ended up in Weggis.
-From here you have a number of options, but we decided to head on over to Luzerne via boat.
+From here you have a number of options for onward travel, but we decided to head on over to Luzerne via boat.

 Breezing along the water and taking in the skyline, the journey was nothing short of perfect.
-We docked up and headed straight to Rathaus Brewery for our reward in the form of excessively large beers that would not definitely not be legally served in the UK.
+Sufficiently sunburnt in true Brit fashion, we docked up and headed straight to Rathaus Brewery for our reward in the form of excessively large beers that would not definitely not be legally served in the UK.
 Cheers!

 The brewery overlooked was right on the waterfront where we were able to watch the sunset and take a gander along Kapellbrücke.
 Built c.
 1333, it is said to be the oldest truss bridge in the world, and is famous for being burnt to the ground.
 Looks alright now though, if you ask me…